 Lapatinib is a targeted cancer drug (biological therapy) and is also known by its brand name, Tyverb.
 In North America it is called Tykerb.

-It is a treatment for advanced breast cancer.
+It is a treatment for advanced breast cancer that have large amounts of a protein called human epidermal growth factor receptor 2 (HER2).
 Researchers are also looking at using it to treat other types of cancer.

 How it works

 Lapatinib is a type of targeted cancer drug (biological therapy) called a protein kinase inhibitor (TKI).
 It is a targeted treatment used for cancers that have large amounts of a protein called HER2 (human epidermal growth factor receptor 2).

 Some breast cancers have large amounts of HER2.
 They are called HER2 positive cancers.